Learn the four fold strategy for overcoming weaknesses with the Bible. Turn those sins and weaknesses into victory with

 |Sin/Stronghold||Thoughts to cast down||Take captive with Word||Revenge Disobedience|

 |worry||Stuff won’t get done||Galatians 6:9; Proverbs 16:3; Psalms 37:5||Commit all to God|

 |worry||Won’t be able to receive needs||Matthew 6:31-32; Philippians 4:19||Trust God; Be wise with money|

 |worry||Didn’t hear God correctly||John 10:4-5; John 16:13||Check that the voice is not contrary to Word|

 You can use the above chart for lust, pride or any issue that’s got you in it’s clutches.
 Make it as detailed as you like.
 Do not get discouraged when your feelings get the better of you.

 Forming new habits takes time, but don’t give up!
 The Word works!We are in a spiritual war with our flesh and with the devil and we need to know the simple strategy to win.
 Here's the practical way to transform weaknesses to victory! #LiveYielded #ThrivingInChrist Click To Tweet

 Related post: A Process for Overcoming Weaknesses

-I have created a worksheet for overcoming weaknesses with the Bible’s powerful truths and some sample charts to print or download from the Insider Resources page.
+I created a worksheet for overcoming weaknesses with the Bible’s powerful truths and some sample charts to print or download from the Insider Resources page.